semantic-foxes/dnlp_ss23/README.md

 made sure that `lr` around `1e-5` is actually the optimal one in case we talk about using not a completely frozen BERT.

+The same appeared to be true for the `dropout_rate`: when we made those greater than `0.1`, the model's metrics usually went down.

 ### "Dilated" batches [Sergei Zakharov]

 When we started exploring the data provided, we realized that the `Quora`